 "You helped our country lead the space age, you continue to inspire us."
 Atlantis shuttle commander Chris Ferguson replied that: "We`re honoured to represent everybody on the planet Earth."

 "Godspeed as you guys return home next week," Obama wished them.

 Earlier the four crew members from the Atlantis had repaired one of the space shuttle`s four main computers after it crashed triggering an overnight alarm.

-The glitch, which startled the astronauts out of bed, threatened to dampen the last-ever mission of the space shuttle program.
+The glitch, which startled the astronauts out of bed, threatened to dampen the last-ever mission of the space shuttle programme.

-But the crew were able to recover use of the computer and NASA believes it will be configured normally for the shuttle`s last return to Earth on July 21.
+But the crew was able to recover use of the computer and NASA believes it will be configured normally for the shuttle`s last return to Earth on July 21.

 Ferguson later played down the incident in an interview on NASA TV, saying there had been some "minor glitches" with the computer.
 "We`re very optimistic it`s going to work for reentry," he added.